Nuffield Department of Primary Care Health Sciences

-As the top-ranked centre for academic primary care in the UK, the Nuffield Department of Primary Care Health Sciences leads world-class research and training to rethink the way healthcare is delivered in general practice and other primary care settings, both across the UK and globally.
+The University of Oxford's Nuffield Department of Primary Care Health Sciences has been one of the world's most important primary care centres for over 20 years.
+Leading world-class research and training to rethink the way healthcare is delivered in general practice and other primary care settings, both across the UK and globally.
 Integrating evidence and innovation, its main research focus is on the prevention, early diagnosis and management of common illness.

 Research is led by internationally renowned scientists; many of whom are practising GPs, but NDPCHS also has academics from a range of non-medical disciplines including the social sciences and humanities.
 The department covers the broad range of issues that you might expect to consult your GP about including cardiovascular and metabolic disease, infectious diseases and childhood illness, diet, smoking and cancer.
 It also focuses on understanding and improving the experiences of patients, utilising big data, developing digital health interventions and working internationally.